- Stephen Leacock Building, Room 713

 Students may register for the Honours program at the beginning of their second year (U2).
 To remain in the Honours program and receive an Honours degree, students must maintain a GPA of 3.40 in their program courses and, according to Faculty regulations, a minimum CGPA of 3.00 in general.

 For more information, see Honours Sociology (51 credits).

 Students wishing to study at the Honours level in two disciplines can combine Joint Honours program components in any two Arts disciplines.
-For a list of available Joint Honours programs, see "Overview of Programs Offered" and "Joint Honours Programs".
-Students may register for Joint Honours at the beginning of their second year (U2).
-Joint Honours ...
+For a list of available Joint Honours programs, see "Overview of Programs Offered" and "Joint Honours Programs". ...